 Commissioners

 Commissioners are appointed by an Executive Order of Executive Council.
-Commissioner responsibilities are described within the Nova Scotia Human Rights Act.
+Their responsibilities are described within the Nova Scotia Human Rights Act.
 They include responsibility for the strategic direction of the Commission as well as for making decisions on human rights issues including referrals of complaints to Boards of Inquiry.

 Commission Meetings